PublicDataWorks/complaint-manager/README.md

 #### ./scripts/docker-compose-build.sh

-docker-compose-build.sh builds the docker containers worker, app-e2e, and app so that they can then be spun up to run locally.
+`docker-compose-build.sh` builds the docker containers worker, app-e2e, and app so that they can then be spun up to run locally.
 The diagram below will show you the steps and indicate where those steps are configured

 ![docker-compose-build diagram](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/PublicDataWorks/complaint-manager/master/docs/technical-content/plantuml/docker-compose-build.puml)

 #### docker-compose up app

-docker-compose up app runs the app container (which includes the client and server and pulls in the database, worker, and elasticsearch) so that you can use it locally.
+`docker-compose up app` runs the app container (which includes the client and server and pulls in the database, worker, and elasticsearch) so that you can use it locally.
 The diagram below will show you the steps it takes and indicate where those steps are configured

 ![docker-compose up app diagram](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/PublicDataWorks/complaint-manager/master/docs/technical-content/plantuml/docker-compose-up.puml)

 ### Instance Files

-By default, local builds will pull publicdataworks/instance-files-noipm:latest.
+By default, local builds will pull p`ublicdataworks/instance-files-noipm:latest`.

-To create a new versioned instance-files-noipm image (i.e. publicdataworks/instance-files-noipm:1.0.0), execute the following commands from your private instance files repository (i.e. instance_files_noipm):
+To create a new versioned `instance-files-noipm` image (e.g. `publicdataworks/instance-files-noipm:1.0.0`), execute the following commands from your private instance files repository (`instance_files_noipm`):

 ```bash
 docker login $DOCKER_USERNAME $DOCKER_PASSWORD